MetaBarj0/carrier/docker/README.md

 ## bootstrapping

-The bootstrap process consist in building the bare minimum to continue ti use carrier on your system.
+The bootstrap process consist in building the bare minimum to continue to use carrier on your system.
 For more details, take a look at the README.md file located in share/bootstrap directory.